Skip to main content

 Logging configuration

-• The logging configuration is loaded from a logging.yaml file in the config folder
+• The logging configuration is configured in framework.php

 Project configuration